 Reflowering - plant blooms multiple times throughout the year.

 Constant - plant remains the same all year (like an evergreen).

-Low maintenance - plants is easy to take care of.
+Low maintenance - plant is easy to take care of.

 Attraction - plant attracts birds, bugs, animals, etc. (there will usually be a list of the specifics).

 Solution - plant solves a common herbological challenge or problem, such as altering the consistency of dirt or helping prevent the erosion of slopes.

 Drought tolerant - plant can survive periods without water.

 Cold hardy - plant can tolerate very low temperatures without dying.

 Before we move onto the next section of the lesson, I would like to take this opportunity to show you an example.
 First I will show you a blank template for the plant profile and then follow up by filling it out with the details of the English rose.

 Common name (Latin name)